 Code of Conduct: A set of standards of behaviour that all employees, volunteers and other related personnel of Youth Challenge International (YCI) and its partners are obliged to adhere to.

 Sexual Abuse: The actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.
+Sexual activities are only legal when both parties consent.[7]

 Sexual Consent[2]: The voluntary agreement of all parties to engage in sexual activities.
 Conduct short of a voluntary agreement to engage in sexual activities does not constitute consent.
 Sexual touching is only lawful if the person affirmatively communicated their consent, whether through words or conduct.
 Silence or passivity does not equal consent.
 No consent is obtained when: